ThuDo1996/CDRS/README.md

 **Cross-domain methods**
 - **Bi-TGCF**: is a graph-based method that performs the knowledge transfer at each graph encoder layer.
+- **CCDR**: is the graph-based method that reduce the distribution gap between domains by optimizing the contrastive learning loss based on overlapping users.

 You can switch between models in `main.py` by changing the model selection parameter.

 #### Experimental Results
 > Hit Ratio (HR) and Normalized Discounted Cumulative Gain (NDCG) are used as evaluation metrics

 |          |          Movies     |          CDs        |
 |  Method  |----------|----------|----------|----------|
 |          |    HR@10 |  NDCG@10 |   HR@10  |  NDCG@10 |